Leaving the House for 3 Days or 3 Months? 5 Must-Dos Before Your Trip

 This one seems a bit counterintuitive — right before you leave, you clear out all the takeout containers so you don’t have a stinky fridge, right?
 Well, yes, but a fully stocked refrigerator will actually keep your refrigerator running more efficiently, Gibbs said.

 “If you don’t normally keep it full, use containers of water and ice cube trays,” Gibbs said.
 The exception to this rule, she added, is if you’re away for four weeks or longer; in that case, you should empty the fridge and unplug it.

 3. Turn Off Your Water

 You went on vacation to hit the pool, not to come home to one.
 Shut off your water at the main supply before you head out the door to avoid the unwelcome surprise of a burst pipe or an overflowing toilet.

 But be sure that this money-saving technique doesn’t cause other problems.

-“Turning off the main water supply without turning off the electric water heater could cause the heater to ‘dry fire’ and burn out its heating elements if you’re gone for a long time,” says Roto-Rooter Plumbing and Drain Services director of public relations, Paul Abrams,
+“Turning off the main water supply without turning off the electric water heater could cause the heater to ‘dry fire’ and burn out its heating elements if you’re gone for a long time,” said Roto-Rooter Plumbing and Drain Services director of public relations, Paul Abrams.

 4. Stop Vampires